Dan J. Harkey

 Operator’s note: A calendar is a capital allocation tool.
 Meeting load is a hidden tax on throughput and decision speed.

 • Google’s Project Aristotle.
-After analyzing >180 teams, Google identified five keys: psychological safety, dependability, structure/clarity, meaning, and impact—with psychological safety as the top predictor of team effectiveness.
+After analyzing more than 180 teams, Google identified five key factors: psychological safety, dependability, structure/clarity, meaning, and impact—with psychological safety being the top predictor of team effectiveness.

 Tactics that travel: standardize turn-taking in meetings, publish decision logs, normalize “red team” reviews, and separate ideas from identity to reduce impression management and speed up learning loops.